Decorative neutral curve divider

 In complex organizations, budget authority isn't always obvious.
 Titles can mislead—a Director may control a $2M budget while a VP has no discretionary spending.
 The Economic Buyer often sits one or two levels above your primary contact.

-Ask directly: "Who owns the budget for this initiative?" or "When you've made similar purchases, who ultimately approved the spending?"
+Ask directly: "Who owns the budget for this initiative?" or "When you've made similar purchases,.
+Ultimately approved the spending?"
 Watch for phrases like "I'll need to get approval from..." or "That's outside my budget."

 Engaging the Economic Buyer early is critical.
 They care about different things than technical evaluators or end users.
 While users focus on features and ease of use, Economic Buyers focus on ROI, risk mitigation, and strategic alignment.
 Your value proposition must resonate at this level.

 If you can't access the Economic Buyer, you're not selling—you're providing free consulting.
-Your champion needs coaching to communicate your value to the Economic Buyer, or you need to create events (executive briefings, business reviews) that naturally bring them into the conversation.
+Your champion needs coaching to share your value to the Economic Buyer,.
+You need to create events (executive briefings, business reviews) that naturally bring them into the conversation.

 Decision Criteria: Understanding Evaluation